 LPN-RN Advanced Placement Application

-Information sessions are generally held the fourth Thursday of the month.
-They are held at 3:30pm in Grupp 442.
+Information sessions are held on the fourth Thursday of the month during the Fall and Spring Semesters.
+They begin promptly at 3:00pm in Founders Hall, Room 216.

 A few notes about applying to the clinical component in AD Nursing.